yamin-shihab/study-notes/grade_7/math.md

 * A ray is infinite from a point, and its representation has 1 arrow.
 * A line segment is finite, and its representation has 0 arrows.
 * Drawing a line (bisector) to divide a line segment into 2 equal parts is bisecting the segment.
-  * When it is drawn at a 90-degree right angle, it is called a perpendicular bisector.
+  * When it's drawn at a 90-degree right angle, it's called a perpendicular bisector.
   * So perpendicular lines are lines that intersect to form a 90-degree right angle.
   * After drawing a segment, it can have a perpendicular bisector made using a compass, by opening it up to greater than half the segment length, then drawing an arch from one point, then from the other.
 Where they intersect are the points for the bisector.
   * Making one with a protractor should be straightforward.